Prisma

 const userResolverFactory = new PrismaResolverFactory(User, db)

 const postResolverFactory = new PrismaResolverFactory(Post, db)In the above code, we create resolver factories for the User and Post models.
-The PrismaResolverFactory accepts two parameters.
-The first is the model used as silk, and the second is an instance of PrismaClient.
+PrismaResolverFactory accepts two arguments: the first is the model used as silk, the second is a PrismaClient instance.

 Relationship Fields